 In some cases, students may be required to take remedial courses in Western music theory and/or history, which will not be counted as part of the thirty-five required credits.

 There are two options for the final project: a thesis option and a non-thesis option.

-The thesis option requires a document of approximately 60-80 pages that makes an original contribution to the field.
-This document is subject to the Graduate School Thesis and Dissertation Guidelines.
+The thesis option requires six credits of MUSC 799, and may take one of three forms: